bbrookhart/bbrookhart/README.md

 ---

 ## 🏗️ Currently Building

+🏥 Northstar Medical AI Deployment

+An evidence-gated simulation of safe and secure internal agentic AI adoption at a fictional healthcare enterprise.
+Synthetic data only.

+---

 My next portfolio projects are focused on translating AI security concepts into **demonstrable architectures, attacks, controls, and testing methodology** across: